cosimameyer/overviewR/README.md

 </p>

-The default already gives us a nice title (“Time and scope of the sample”) but can be modified in the argument `title = ...`.
-The same holds for the column names (“Sample” and “Time frame” by default).
+The default already provides a title (“Time and scope of the sample”) that can be modified in the argument `title`.
+The same holds for the column names (“Sample” and “Time frame” are set by default but can be modified as shown below).

 ``` r
 overview_print(obj = output_table, id = "Countries", time = "Years", title = "Cool new title for our awesome table")